El Tío: Offering ritual

 There are now hundreds of such statues in the mines of Cerro Rico, the typical statue being a bulging-eyed and horned devil, or in the shape of a goat representing the Devil.
 Miners leave offerings of tobacco (cigars), liquor (bottles of aguardiente), or coca leaves to this devil, in hopes that he will spare their lives.
 In the present day, the miners give a different menu of offerings, of coca, hand-rolled cigarettes, and whiter rum on Tuesdays and Fridays.
 And on carnival Tuesday, the miners perform the challa ritual, spilling chicha or other liquor in the earth, and adorning the El Tío effigy with garlands of confetti (cf. photo above).
 (Note: Fernández Juárez, Gerardo (2000) "El culto al “tío” en las minas bolivianas".
 Cuadernos Hispanoamericanos (597), p.
 30 apud Bonilla.)

 The sacrifice to Supay, called k’araku falls on August, where a camelid (llama or alpaca) is sacrificed.
-In the version attended by Nash in 1970, two llamas were slaughtered, the yatiri, pronounced prayers for safety over the blood caught in the basin, and buried the hearts.
+In the version attended by June Nash in 1970, two llamas were slaughtered, the yatiri, pronounced prayers for safety over the blood caught in the basin, and buried the hearts.
 (Note: Nash comments that k’araku had been "in abeyance" since the military occupation of the mines (1965).)
 Later versions "blood is splashed on the threshold and walls of the mine" or, the fuel-drenched on a cart is set on fire.

 El Tío was believed to reward those who paid homage to the statue, and to punish those who dared to mock the figure.
 The offerings and the men expending energy in the mine are understood to maintain its vital sources, otherwise, the mine will collapse; but it is also understood as a fact of life that El Tío will sometimes claim lives no matter what (through such collapse accidents) in order to restock this energy.

 Or if something were to be blamed for a mine collapse, it would be a miner violating a taboo, such as the prohibition, such as eating in the mine, eating salty food before entering, or bringing a woman into the mines.
 For El Tío despised anyone wearing a skirt, whether it be clergymen or women.
 The practice of offering to El Tío extends throughout the Altiplano, which extends to neighboring Peru and Chile.